 TRAIN TO TRAIN LATE LEARN TO COMPETE TRAIN TO COMPETE AGE RANGE ≈ 14 to 16 ≈ 16 to 19 Generally at provincial, junior national or early national level INJURY PREVENTION Lead a routine with foam roller and ball and proper cool down Learn functional movement tests and work with trainer to develop mobility and stability exercises Can self-assess and address mobility and stability issues and uses strength training to prevent over-use injuries SEASON LENGTH 28-34 weeks 32-40 weeks 40-48 weeks PRACTICES PER WEEK A) 2-3 practices/week B) 3-5 @ 90-120 min A) 2-3 practices/week B) 4-7 @ 120-150 min 5-8 @ 120-180 min MATCHES PER WEEK 1.5 @ 60 min (best of 3 sets) or 1 tournament every 3 weeks 1.5 @ 90 min (best of 5) or 1 tournament every 3 weeks 1.5 @ 90 min (best of 5) or 1 tournament every 3 weeks PRACTICE TO COMPETITION RATIO 60/40 40/60 40/60 PHYSICAL TRAINING PER WEEK 2-4 @ 60 min (some sessions may be integrated into practice) 4 @ 60 min 4 @ 60 min MENTAL & LIFE SKILLS Integrated into a annual program.
 See Development I Matrix for details OTHER SPORTS Indoor and/or Beach and other unstructured activities during the off-season Indoor and/or Beach Indoor and/or Beach Max 7 sessions/week (1 session = 90 min of a practice, match, or work out).
 For example: 4 practices 2 physical training, 1 match.
-Max 11 sessions/week (1 session = 120 min of a practice, match, or work out).
-For example: 6 practices, 3 physical training, 2 matches MAXIMUM TOTAL ACTIVITY TOTAL All athletes should have 5 hours between practices if doing two practices a day and have 1 full day off per week.
-Coaches in this stage should monitor the total number of activities
+(1 session = 90 min of a practice, match, or work out).
+For example: 4 practices Max 11 sessions/week (1 session = 120 min of a practice, match, or work out).
+For example: 6 practices, 3 physical training, 2 matches MAXIMUM TOTAL ACTIVITY have 1 full day off per week.
+C the players participate in minimize burnout and injurie for each practice.
+The number of and competition events.
+Sha increase the risk of chronic 5 hours between practices if doing coaches in this stage should monito order to build the players' capacity es.
+Coaches should also monitor the figure of jumps should gradually increase tarp increases in jumps from day-to-or acute injuries.
+Training load can an with great specificity or with simp r the total number of activities to withstand training and e estimated volume of jumps to meet the demands of training day or week-to-week greatly to be recorded and monitored

-Two options for practice amounts are presented in the Learn to Compete stage to demonstrate the options available for different pathways.
+^{}Two options for practice amounts are presented in the Learn to Compete stage to demonstrate the options available for different pathways.

 The minimum number of practices per week required to develop skills and progress toward "personal excellence" is 3x/week.
 A maximum range of training sessions in these stages is listed above.
 However, more training is not always better.
 The quality of the practice environment is a critical factor.

-Dependent on sport progress beyond end of adolescent growth spurt.
+Dependent on sport progress - beyond end of adolescent growth spurt.
 Athletes generally at provincial, junior national or early national level.